w3c/badging/explainer.md

 * To give documents a small but visible place to subtly notify the user that there is new activity that might require their attention without showing a full [notification](https://notifications.spec.whatwg.org/).
 * To indicate a small amount of additional information, such as an unread count.
-* To allow certain blessed pages (such as Bookmarks or [Installed Web Applications](https://www.w3.org/TR/appmanifest/#installable-web-applications)) to convey this information, regardless of whether they are currently open.
+* To allow certain user blessed pages (such as Bookmarks or [Installed Web Applications](https://www.w3.org/TR/appmanifest/#installable-web-applications)) to convey this information, regardless of whether they are currently open.

 Non-goals are: